Skip to Content

 Therapeutic horseback riding

 Ardennes makes an exemplary therapeutic riding horse.
-Therapy horses provide an outlet for children and adults that have special needs or individuals that might not otherwise respond to traditional therapies.
+Therapy horses provide an outlet for children and adults who have special needs or individuals who might not otherwise respond to traditional therapies.

 Ardennes are excellent candidates to be a therapy horse because: